 - We have your consent to do so.

 If your personal data is subject to GDPR or UK GDPR, we will transfer personal data from the EEA to a location outside the EEA only when there has been a documented adequacy determination, or where we have confirmed adequate privacy protections.
 If your personal data is subject to PIPEDA, we will transfer personal data from Canada to locations outside Canada only where we have confirmed adequate privacy protections.
 If we transfer personal data to a third party acting as our agent, we will also obligate the third party to have adequate privacy protections in place.

 For your convenience, our website contains links to other websites whose information and privacy practices are probably different than ours.
 If you choose to use these links, you will leave our website, and will then be subject to the privacy and information practices of those websites.
 We do not control and are not responsible for any of their content or their privacy policies, if any.
 We do not endorse or make any representations about them, or any information, software or other products or materials found there, or any results that may be obtained from using them.
 If you choose to access any of the other websites listed on our website, you should understand that you do so at your own risk.

 Our website is not targeted to children under the age of 16.
-We do not knowingly collect Personal Information from any child visiting our website.
+We do not knowingly collect personal information from any child visiting our website.
 If we become aware that such data has been collected, we will delete it.

 Privacy Notice for California Consumers

-Effective Date: January 1, 2020
+Notice Effective Date: January 1, 2023

 Personal Information does not include: